 Homemade stovetop popcorn only requires a few ingredients, and aside from the actual amount of popcorn, they can be switched up, according to your taste.
 I like to use vegan margarine and salt.
 That’s it.
 But you can use real butter, oil, or a combination for the cooking, and you can skip the salt, add more or less, or substitute sugar or other flavorings (substitutions, etc. included below).
 My favorite salt substitute is to go sweet with some vanilla sugar.

-Just put all of the ingredients into a heavy bottomed skillet set over medium high heat.
-By putting everything in at the same time, the popcorn kernels start warming up with the butter, so your butter isn’t completely burnt by the time the corn starts popping.
+Just put the popcorn into a heavy bottomed skillet set over medium high heat.
+Add the butter, and allow it to melt completely before sprinkling in the salt.
+By adding everything in this order, the popcorn kernels start warming up while the butter melts, so your butter isn’t completely burnt by the time the corn starts popping.

 Now you just have to shake, shake, shake.
 I like to shake for 15 seconds or so, then rest for the same.
 Shaking constantly makes this take much longer.
 By resting occasionally, it only takes less than five minutes to get fresh, hot popcorn.

 Leave the lid on the pan the entire time.
 Once the popping becomes spaced out (three to five seconds between each pop), remove the pan from the heat and continue shaking gently until the popping stops.
+Immediately remove the lid from the pan, once the popping has more or less stopped.
 I very, very rarely ever have any un-popped kernels.

 Now for the fun part: the mix-ins!!
 Yep, we’re not having just plain old popcorn here!
 We’re adding sweets!!
 I absolutely love the combination of sweet and salty, so this is a great snack for me!